 Fast fashion avails trend duplication, instant production, and low-quality raw materials in order to bring inexpensive fashion to society.
 Unfortunately, the consequences are harmful to the environment and eventually the human well-being.

-Nowadays fast fashion brands manufacture about at least one new style collection every week.
+Nowadays fast fashion brands manufacture at least one new style collection every week.

-The infatuation for fresh looks is at an alarming rate.
-Also, it is sort of convincing to us that we are on the farther side of the on-going trends as soon as we see them being worn by any celeb fashionista.
-There is absolutely no doubt that the consumers have a desire for a new fashion trend every day.
+The obsession for fresh looks is rising at an alarming rate.
+Also, it is sort of convincing to us that we are on the farther side of the ongoing trends as soon as we see them being worn by any celeb fashionista.
+There is absolutely no doubt that consumers have a desire for a new fashion trend every day.

 With the elevated rate of production, the clothing is made in a hurried manner and major brands are selling severely low-quality products.

 The fastfashion mass-production leads to leaving a lot of pieces that are often discarded away after no more than a few wears.
 Each speedily produced clothing isn’t built to last long and is made to seem as easy to come and go as possible.